graciellehigino/ms_stop_stacking_sdms/manuscript.md

 Modelling species distribution considering the Eltonian Noise Hypothesis to be true can be very useful to understand general structures of biodiversity.
-At coarse resolutions, with dubious quality and sparse data, and when the space for error is large, these models are the best we can do.
+At coarse resolutions, with dubious quality and sparse data, and when the space for error is large, these models are probably the best we can do.
 However, no species is an island and we should go further whenever possible, investigating whether and how ecological interactions exert important pressures on species ranges and spatial arrangements.
 This will help us avoid spurious inferences, especially when these models aim at conservation strategies.
 Fortunately, the data we need to do that has been increasingly available [@Konig2019BioDat], and technologies to deal with them (with their biases and gaps) are following.

 ### Non-stationarity of interactions and networks in space, time and across resolutions